-Rio Tinto drafting documentation for lithium borate mining project in Serbia4.
-April 2019. / Mining
+Rio Tinto drafting documentation for lithium borate mining project in Serbia, Mining

 Anglo-Australian mining group Rio Tinto is drafting the project documentation for the construction of the Jadar lithium borate mine in Serbia, said the company’s country head for Serbia, Marnie Finlayson.

 Finlayson discussed the development of the project at a meeting with Serbia’s infrastructure minister Zorana Mihajlovic, the infrastructure ministry said in a press release.